This is an impressive theoretical question for sure.

-2. Most of the powders are not pure Spirulina, and tablets are not at all.
+2. Most powders are not pure Spirulina, and tablets are not at all.

-Tablets require the initial processing of into a dry powder followed by a secondarily processing using binding agents to hold the ingredients (cellulose, magnesium iterate, silica, sodium starch glycolate, silicon dioxide to name a few) together.
+Tablets require the initial processing of a dry powder followed by secondary processing using binding agents to hold the ingredients (cellulose, magnesium iterate, silica, sodium starch glycolate, and silicon dioxide)) together.

-3. Powders and tablet Spirulina are cooked in large spray drying machines which destroy most of the nutrients.
+3. Powders and tablet Spirulina are cooked in large spray drying machines, destroying most nutrients.
 What is left behind is mineral-based ash.

-So, given that being said, and because of this, it is quite difficult and unfair to mother nature to compare “apples to apples” in this sense.
+So, given that being said, and because of this, it is pretty difficult and unfair to mother nature to compare “apples to apples” in this sense.

 Imagine Fresh Spirulina like a whole cucumber.
-If you bake it in the oven at 600 degrees for an hour then put the remains into a blender, imagine what amount you would have left as compared to the original cucumber.
+If you bake it in the oven at 600 degrees for an hour, then put the remains into a blender, imagine what amount you would have left compared to the original cucumber.

 As in most fruits and vegetables, the water content is quite a high percentage of the whole.
-Living nutrients are water or liquid-based.
-Each living Spirulina cell is like a tiny “water-balloon”.
+This is because living nutrients are water or liquid-based.
+Each living Spirulina cell is like a tiny “water balloon.”

-When these cells are cooked in high temp processing 202 C for 3-5 min. to make powders the cell walls are exploded allowing the liquid nutrients to spill out into the heat which evaporates into the air leaving behind the dry substance.
+When these cells are cooked in high temp processing at 202 C for 3-5 min. to make powders, the cell walls are exploded, allowing the liquid nutrients to spill out into the heat, which evaporates into the air leaving behind the dry substance.
 All the micr0-phytonutrients present in living Spirulina are fragile and destroyed with heating.

 This dry powder is generally 1/8th the original weight of the whole cell.